husonlab/splitstree6/doc/user-manual.md

 ### Hybridization networks

-![On the left we see 10 different gene trees for the NADH dehydrogenase-like complex in waterlilies [@Gruenstaeudl2019] and on the right we see a hybridization network with hybridization number $h=5$, computed using the PhyloFusion algorithm.](figs/phylofusion-ndh-genes.png)
+![On the left we show 10 different gene trees for the NADH dehydrogenase-like complex in waterlilies [@Gruenstaeudl2019] and on the right we show a network that contains all 10 trees, with hybridization number $h=5$, computed using the PhyloFusion algorithm.](figs/phylofusion-ndh-genes.png)

 In mathematical phylogenetics, a *hybrization network* is a rooted